Three Horizons

 Horizon 3 (H3) represents the vision we’re working towards, with radical innovations that can restructure entire systems.
 They often develop at the fringe, and then move into the mainstream when there is a recognition that the status quo can no longer be sustained.
 Regarding the transport system, this would be represented by the electrification of all forms of transport.

-To learn more about Three Horizons and explore how it might help you have better conversations about the future, book a 30 minute conversation with James or Kirstin.
+We highly recommend Bill Sharpe’s book Three Horizons: The Patterning of Hope for anyone interested to learn more .
+And if you’d like to explore how Three Horizons and our online programme The Patterning of Hope might help you have better conversations about the future, email kirstin@leadingthroughstorms.org or book a 30 minute conversation with James or Kirstin.